Is 95 Percentile Good In CAT?

 • Shortlisting Strategy: Target schools where the 95th percentile rank you at the top of their shortlist profile with the help of tools like call predictors.
 Focus on spending your resources (application fee, time) on colleges where you realistically exceed cutoffs.
 If you get many calls, prioritize those institutions where your profile and interests best align.

-Hence, a 95%ile candidate should fine-tune their holistic profile starting from acing their undergrads, preparing for mock GD/PI, and presenting a strong personal narrative to maximize seat conversion.
+Hence, a 95th percentile candidate should fine-tune their holistic profile starting from acing their undergrads, preparing for mock GD/PI, and presenting a strong personal narrative to maximize seat conversion.

 FAQs

 Q2.
-Is 95 percentile good in CAT for the general category?
+Is the 95th percentile good in CAT for the general category?

 Ans: Yes, the 95th percentile places you in the top 5% of all test-takers, making you highly competitive for nearly every premier MBA program in India outside the very top IIMs and FMS.